mayankdutta/programming_basics/Testing.md

 		- *equivalence class partitioning*
 			- choose 3 values as test data one above range, one below range, one in the range.
 		- *boundary value analysis*
+			- test cases are designed to find errors at boundary value.
+			- test cases will be exactly the lower limit, upper limit, a value just below lower limit & value just above upper limit.
 		- *cause effect analysis*
+			- helps in identifying the causes and their effect associated with a particular problem or situation.
+			- A cause is an input condition or an equivalence class of input condition.
+			- Effect is an output condition or a system transformation.
 		- *error guessing*
 - **white box testing**